Sclerophrys perreti

 Sclerophrys perreti (formerly Amietophrynus perreti) is a species of toad in the family Bufonidae.
 It is endemic to the Idanre Hills in southwestern Nigeria.
 Sclerophrys perreti is one of the frogs declared as "Lost" in 2010.
 However, it was re-discovered at its type locality in 2013.
 Before that, it had not been seen—possibly—since 1970, and with certainty, since 1963.
 Common name Perret's toad has been coined for it.

 Etymology

-The specific name perreti honours Jean-Luc Perret, a Swiss herpetologist who has specialized in African amphibians.
+The specific name perreti honours Perret, a Swiss herpetologist who has specialized in African amphibians.

 Description

 Males measure 39–40 mm and females 55–64 mm in snout–vent length.
 The head is comparatively flat.
 Males have white throats.
 Parotoid glands are moderately developed.

 The adult frogs live in patches of shrubby vegetation occurring on the inselbergs or gneiss domes in the forest on which it lives.
 Tadpoles are unusual compared to other Sclerophrys species: they are not aquatic but semi-terrestrial, living in shallow water-films on wet, sometimes nearly vertical rocks.

 Type locality of Sclerophrys perreti at the outskirts of Idanre, south-western Nigeria.